Vice-City/nodejs-rest-back/README.md

 NodeJS needs to be installed, as well as ExpressJS as it is a dependency.
 Position yourself within the root directory inside a terminal and run `node server`.

 # Architecture considerations
 ExpressJS offers methods to quickly route HTTP requests; only GET and DELETE requests were used for this project.
-The

 # Priorities
 Learning NodeJS and getting the API into a working state.